FC Bayern Munich Junior Team

-The FC Bayern Munich Junior Team is the youth academy for German football club FC Bayern Munich.
+The FC Bayern Munich Junior Team is the youth academy for the German football club Bayern Munich.
 The Junior Team was created in 1902 and restructured in 1995.
 It has educated many players who have become regulars in the Bundesliga and Germany.
 The vision for the Junior Team is "to educate young players so that it will be possible for FCB to keep a global position in club football in the next millennium" and its mission is "to have the best youth development in club football."

 History

 The Junior Team was created in 1902 and restructured in 1995.

-In 2006 FC Bayern purchased land near the Allianz Arena with the purpose of building a new youth academy.
-In 2015 the project, estimated to cost €70 million, was started, after overcoming internal resistance.
+In 2006, Bayern purchased land near the Allianz Arena with the purpose of building a new youth academy.
+In 2015, the project, which was estimated to cost €70 million, was started, after overcoming internal resistance.
 The main reasons for the project were that the existing facilities were too small and that the club, while very successful at senior level, lacked competitiveness with other German and European clubs at youth level.
 The new facility was scheduled to open in the 2017–18 season.

+On 21 April 2026, Michael Wiesinger was appointed as head of sport and youth development at the FC Bayern Campus.